AlisonLiii/AlisonLiii.github.io/_pages/markdown.md

 ---

 1. I lived in Scotland for several years, but it was such a pity that I did not pick up any Scottish accent :(
-2. HMart is my go-to grocery spot.
+2. Autumn used to be my favourite season, but now I would definitely pick summer!